 The fuse panel is located below and to the left of the steering wheel by the brake pedal.
 Remove the fuse panel cover to gain access to the fuses.

-To remove a fuse, use the fuse puller tool provided on the power distribution box cover located in the engine compartment.
+To remove a fuse use the fuse puller tool provided on the fuse panel cover.

 The fuses are coded as follows.